nathtiekk/tp/docs/DeveloperGuide.md

        Expected: Show a filtered list with persons with renewal dates within the provided range, sorted by date, and details are displayed in the status message.

     1. Test case: `filter sd/20-04-2025`<br>
        Expected: list of person is not filtered.
-Error details are displayed in the status message.
+Error details are displayed in the status message and command entered stays in the command box.

     1. Other incorrect delete commands to try: `filter`, `...`<br>
        Expected: Similar to previous.